xianniu-plus/xianniu-plus/docs/en-US/component/dialog.md

 ## Customized Content

 The content of Dialog can be anything, even a table or a form.
-This example shows how to use Element Plus Table and Form with Dialog.
+This example shows how to use Xianniu Plus Table and Form with Dialog.

 :::demo